Department of Social Work and Social Ecology

 All applicants must submit their applications online.
 Applicants can also monitor the status of their applications online.
 In addition, the School of Behavioral Health Office of Admissions informs all applicants when their files are complete or if additional information is required.
 The department's admissions coordinator reviews all completed applicant files and contacts the candidates for admissions interviews.

 Criminal justice education programs are accountable to the profession to prepare individuals for competent, compassionate, and ethical practice.
 This charge carries with it responsibility for what is known as "gatekeeping," or the process of selecting, admitting, continuing, and graduating individuals who are suitable for participating in and advancing professional practice.
 In support of this view, the courts consider graduate professional education as a privilege and not a constitutional or property right.
 Admission into the Master of Science in Criminal Justice program is based upon an evaluation of an applicant's suitability for professional practice.
 As such, this screening includes an evaluation of the applicants' academic potential as measured through School of Behavioral Health and department admissions criteria.

 The department’s admissions committee forwards a recommendation of regular, deferred, or denied status to the dean of the School of Behavioral Health for confirmation.
 Reasons for designation are given to applicants who receive other than regular acceptance.
-All applicants are first notified by the dean's office of their admissions status.
+All applicants are first notified by the Office of the Dean regarding their admissions status.
 Accepted students must then acknowledge in writing their intentions to reserve their place in the program.

 Regular status is given to applicants when all of the following conditions are met: